top of page

 • Ensure you keep accurate records (evidence) of submissions to, and replies from, the agency.

-• You may have an actionable EEOC complaint if the agency violates or delays the accepted process for Reasonable Accommodation.
+• You likely have an actionable EEOC complaint if the agency violates or delays the accepted process for Reasonable Accommodation.

 • In the event the agency denies your request, you will in fact have an actionable EEOC complaint.